sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 Inspired by the old Zelda games.

 ## Running the Program
+* Install pygame using the command "pip install pygame"
 * Clone the repository
+* Navigating to the directory where you cloned the repository
-* Run game.py using python
+* Run the game using the command "python game.py"

 ## Playing the Game
 * Use WASD, ,AOE, or the arrow keys to move around